NDB supports online schema changes. A

 Index has a 4-byte

-schema object version identifier, which can
+schema object version

-utility (see ndb_desc — Describe NDB Tables),
+ndb_desc — Describe NDB Tables), as shown here

 ndb_desc -c 127.0.0.1 -d test t1-- t1 -- Version: 33554434 Fragment type: HashMapPartition K Value: 6 Min load factor: 78 Max load factor: 80 Temporary table: no Number of attributes: 3 Number of primary keys: 1 Length of frm data: 269 Row Checksum: 1 Row GCI: 1 SingleUserMode: 0 ForceVarPart: 1 FragmentCount: 4 ExtraRowGciBits: 0 ExtraRowAuthorBits: 0 TableStatus: Retrieved HashMap: DEFAULT-HASHMAP-240-4 -- Attributes -- c1 Int PRIMARY KEY DISTRIBUTION KEY AT=FIXED ST=MEMORY AUTO_INCR c2 Int NULL AT=FIXED ST=MEMORY c4 Varchar(50;latin1_swedish_ci) NOT NULL AT=SHORT_VAR ST=MEMORY -- Indexes -- PRIMARY KEY(c1) - UniqueHashIndex PRIMARY(c1) - OrderedIndex NDBT_ProgramExit: 0 - OK